-A number of flight tutorials exist for the Cessna 172p, based around Half-Moon Bay airport (KHAF) near San Francisco, provided in the base package.
-To start the tutorials, select the Cessna 172P aircraft, and a starting airport of KHAF, using the wizard, or the command line:
+If this is your first time flying, a number of tutorials exist for the Cessna 172P designed to teach you the basics of flight, in a similar way to a real flight school.
+The tutorials are based around Half-Moon Bay (KHAF) and Livermore Municipal (KLVK) airports near San Francisco.
+Both these airports are provided in the base package.
+To start the tutorials, select the Cessna 172P aircraft, and a starting airport of KHAF or KLVK, using the wizard, or the command line: